CAIDA/pktlab-pktmon/README.md

 - `libpktlab` with SSL support.
 This can be obtained by following the instructions in [installing the PacketLab software package](https://packetlab.github.io/tutorial/installation/) (from pre-built binaries or from source).
 - The latest release of [WASI-SDK](https://github.com/WebAssembly/wasi-sdk), where this link provides the instructions to install the WASI SDK (from pre-built binaries or from source).
-> WASI SDK is used to compile the monitor C code into a WebAssembly binary, with the `wasi-libc` library support for the memory manipulation functions.
+> WASI SDK is used to compile the monitor C code into a WebAssembly binary (i.e. the monitor binary), with the `wasi-libc` library support for the memory manipulation functions.
 We won't use any system calls provided by the `wasi-libc` due to security concerns.

 ## Compile Monitor Instructions

-Run `pktmon.sh` to compile the C code into a WebAssembly binary.
+Run `pktmon.sh` to compile the C code into a monitor binary.

 The usage of the `pktmon.sh` script is as follows: